What is the Pacific Zen Institute?

 At the Pacific Zen Institute we welcome people of all backgrounds, colors, genders, religions, ethnicities, and sexual orientations.
 We are committed to helping people step into freedom in their real lives, just as they are.
 We offer sanctuary, community, a place for self-care, and for honest conversation about how to navigate these times with freedom and humor and joy.
 Everyone is welcome here, no matter how you are feeling, where you come from, what you believe.

 Our PZI Centers have been officially closed since March 2020 because of precautions during the pandemic.
-We have continued meeting online in small groups and 1-4 Day retreats.
-Join us, you’ll find a community of people exploring the path of meditation and freedom, and a space for open conversation about the journey.
-If you choose to become a member of PZI, and work with a teacher, you’ll help us grow the this larger culture of awakening as you actively engage with your personal practice.
+We have continued meeting online on Sundays, throughout the week in small groups, for 1-day retreats and multi-day sessions.
+Join us—you’ll find a community of people exploring the path of meditation and freedom, and a space for open conversation about the journey.
+If you choose to become a member of PZI, and work with a teacher, you’ll help us grow this larger culture of awakening as you actively engage with your personal practice.